ysilvela/hestiacp-borg-incremental-backups/README.md

 * Dump all databases to the corresponding user dirs.
 Using the following format `/home/userdir/db_dump/database.sql.gz`
 * Creates an incremental backup archive/point of all the users, using one repository per user .
 Repos are stored in `/backup/borg/home/USER`
 * Creates an incremental backup archive/point of config dir `/etc` and save the repo in `/backup/borg/etc`
-* Creates an incremental backup archive/point of vesta directory `/usr/local/vesta` and save the repo in `/backup/borg/vesta`
+* Creates an incremental backup archive/point of hestia directory `/usr/local/hestia` and save the repo in `/backup/borg/hestia`
 * Creates an incremental backup archive/point of custom scripts `/root/scripts` and save the repo in `/backup/borg/scripts`
 * Sync backup folder with a second remote server if needed.